SapnaRana12/search-service-test/readme.md

 For this exercise the service can communicate over http requests or the standard input/output.

+### General info
+Our goal with this exercise is to see how you approach writing code. <br>
+The specific implementations of scoring/filtering data is not the most important part. <br>
+Using 3rd party libraries and packages are okay, but make sure we can see who you are as a code.

 ### Data
-Data can be read from the file "data.json"
+Data can be read from the file "data.json" (located in root in this repository)

 Example data:
 ```